I can do all this through him who gives me strength.

 Philippians 4:13 reminds us that we can do everything through Christ, who strengthens us.

-The first Sunday of June marks my start of pastoral ministry with my family at Oamaru Baptist Church (OBC), and it feels like we have been here for many years.
+The first Sunday of June marks one year since I started the pastoral ministry at Oamaru Baptist Church (OBC), and it feels like we have been here for many years.

-Perhaps, the many beautiful things that have happened in the last 12 months at OBC and Oamaru, in general, make us all wonder how it all happened in one year.
+Perhaps the many beautiful things that have occurred in the past 12 months at OBC, specifically, and Oamaru in general, make us all wonder how they all happened in such a short time.

 After almost a year, attendance at Oamaru Baptist Church has grown.
 We have all 60 seats taken on the last two Sundays of May.

-Again, Philippians 4:13 reminds us that we can do all things through Christ, who strengthens us.
+Again, Philippians 4:13 reminds us that we can do everything through Christ, who strengthens us.

-The reality is Sunday attendance is not all things in the church’s life.
+The reality is that Sunday attendance is not everything in the church’s life.
 There is a need to herd the believers into discipleship groups and nurture faith and application.

 Returning to our “Drive to Survive” illustration, we were only on Level 1 of the training.
 The next level is “Drive Forever“, which would probably subject the trainees to drive at higher speeds (80 to 100 Kph), the standard rate on State Highways.

-I guess no one buys a car and drives them to a minimum speed because one is afraid to venture into the highway.
+No one buys a car and drives it to a minimum speed because one is afraid to venture onto the highway.

 Going slow, perhaps at 70 Kph maximum, is safe, but the places you can go would be limited, perhaps within city boundaries.